saili21/netflix-gpt/README.md

 - Update profile API call
 - BugFix: Sign UP user dispalyname and profile picture
 - BugFix: if user is not logged in redirect to login and if logged in send to browser route
+- Unsubscribed to onAuthStateChaned callback.
+- Add harcoded values to the consants file
 - Fetch movies from TMDB Movies

 # Features